 Major William B. Fox a USMC veteran and Harvard graduate, is the publisher of America First Books.
 He is also the author of the history of Ghost Troop, Mission of Conscience.

-Posted by Captain May on May 4 2012, With 0 Reads, Filed under Editor, WarZone.
+Posted by Captain May on May 4, 2012, With 4318 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.